Accounting & Bookkeeping Services for Small Businesses Across the UK

 We have seen this story play out hundreds of times.
 And we never tire of helping to write the next chapter — the one where things come back into order, the fog lifts, and the business owner realises that the financial side of their life does not have to feel this way.

-What Bookkeeping and Accounting Actually Is - Explained in Plain English
+What Bookkeeping Actually Is

 Let us start from the very beginning.
 Because bookkeeping, like many things in the professional world, has been made to sound far more complicated than it actually is.
 There are words — debits, credits, ledgers, accruals, reconciliations — that carry a kind of authority, a sort of deliberate inscrutability, as though the subject can only be understood by the initiated.